Qifeng-Wu99/HA-VLN/README.md

 ## 🖥️ Real-time Human Rendering

 Human Rendering is defined in HASimulator/enviorments.py -> HAVLNCE class.
+Human Rendering uses child threads for timing and the main thread for adding, adding and recalculating the required navmesh in real time.

 To enable human rendering, you should follow these setting in vlnce task config.
 ```